sellisttg/AVP/readme.md

 ####4.
 At the beginning of each sprint, we identified the sprint backlog during sprint planning meeting
 ####5.
 Held daily scrum meetings at the same time and place with visibility of the Kanban task board. [image](https://cloud.githubusercontent.com/assets/23264395/23535136/5b96e2cc-ff71-11e6-98cf-4c549d5d8057.jpg)
 ####6.
 Team co-location with visible persona's with clearly identified roles and sprint goals
 ####7.
-Sprint Demo for review and to gather feedback from Product Owner and proxy users based on personas
+Sprint Demo for review and to gather feedback from Product Owner and proxy users based on personas.
 ####8.
 Sprint Retrospectives to help course correct the process
 ###k.
 Created a prototype that works on multiple devices, and presents a responsive design;
-Our prototype works on multiple device and presents a responsive design.
-We visited our site on an Ipad, PC based laptop, PC based tablet, Mac based Laptop and an Android Phone.
+Our prototype works on multiple devices and presents a responsive design.
+We tested our site on an Ipad, PC based laptop, PC based tablet, Mac based Laptop and an Android Phone.
 This is evidenced by the following [images links]( https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/multipledevices.md)
 ###l.
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.);